Escherichia or E. coli: Intestinal Flora and Bacterial Infection

 Some simple safety procedures will greatly reduce the chance of an E. coli infection.

-- Cook meat to a safe temperature, using a digital thermometer to monitor the temperature.
+- Cook meat to a safe temperature.
+Use a digital thermometer to monitor the temperature instead of a mercury one.
+The latter kind is dangerous if it releases mercury.

 - Keep raw meat separate from other foods.